MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 Fixed various bugs and performance issues for Android.

+## Version 120.0.2210.78: December 15, 2023

+Fixed various bugs and performance issues for iOS.

 ## Version 120.0.2210.64: December 12, 2023

 Fixed various bugs and performance issues for Android.